emmy-codes/Star-Trek-Quiz/README.md

 * Have a visual indication on which was the right or wrong answer once they have made their choice.
 * Have their score enlarged/highlighted at the end of the round.
 * Have an option to reset the quiz and start again.
+* Add-on after MVP to have localhost saving the scores locally on their machine.

 ## Design

 ### Colour Scheme

-The main colours of the Star Wars opening theme is simply, black, white and yellow, along with the starry background I will be creating with HTML/CSS/JS.
+The main colours of the Star Wars opening theme is simply, black, white and yellow (for which I have found the nice hexcode of #FFE81F), along with the starry background I will be creating with HTML/CSS/JS.
 In case of needing further colours, I sourced a nice The Old Republic color palette created by someone on [Color-hex](https://www.color-hex.com/color-palette/22099)

 ![Color-hex Star Wars TOR colour palette](https://github.com/emmy-codes/Star-Trek-Quiz/assets/70635859/70b94671-d844-4b82-ba0c-a61ea9ac6f96)